Dr Iyad Almamlouk

 About

-Dr Iyad Almamlouk joined Swansea University in October 2024 as a Lecturer in Accounting within the Accounting & Finance department at the School of Management.
-With over 15 years of professional experience in accounting, finance, audit, and compliance, his career spans diverse industries, including oil, gas, telecommunications, banking, and microfinance.
+Dr Iyad Almamlouk joined Swansea University in 2024 as a Lecturer in Accounting within the Accounting & Finance Department at the School of Management.
+With over 15 years of professional experience in accounting, finance, audit, governance, and compliance, his career spans a wide range of industries, including oil, gas, telecommunications, banking, and microfinance.

-He holds an MSc in International Banking and Finance (with Distinction) and a PhD in Finance from Swansea University, where his research focused on the impact of media on corporate cash holdings, corporate monitoring, information asymmetry, earnings management, and governance.
-In recognition of his commitment to teaching and learning in higher education, he has been awarded Associate Fellowship of the Higher Education Academy (AFHEA).
+He holds an MSc in International Banking and Finance (with Distinction), where he graduated top of his class and was awarded Best Performing Student.
+He also holds a PhD in Finance from Swansea University.
+His doctoral research focused on the impact of media on corporate cash holdings, corporate monitoring, information asymmetry, earnings management, and governance.
+In recognition of his commitment to teaching and learning in higher education, he has been awarded Associate Fellowship of the Higher Education Academy (AFHEA) and is continuing toward full Fellowship.

-Dr Almamlouk delivers high-quality teaching for undergraduate modules, including MN-2067 Principles of Management Accounting (Lecturer) and MN-2557 Management Accounting 1B (Seminar Delivery).
-His teaching approach emphasises active learning strategies and real-world examples while promoting equality, inclusivity, and student engagement.
+Dr Almamlouk delivers high-quality teaching on undergraduate modules, including MN-2067 Principles of Management Accounting (Lecturer) and MN-2557 Management Accounting 1B (Seminar Delivery).
+His teaching approach emphasises active learning strategies and real-world application, while promoting equality, inclusivity, and strong student engagement.
+His efforts have been consistently acknowledged through positive student feedback.

-His research interests include corporate governance, earnings management, corporate cash holdings, media influence on corporate behavior, information asymmetry and corporate monitoring, and agency conflicts.
+His research interests include corporate governance, earnings management, corporate cash holdings, media influence on corporate behaviour, information asymmetry and corporate monitoring, and agency conflicts.
+Dr Almamlouk is also interested in exploring governance, accountability, and reform in the public sector.

-Dr Almamlouk is available for MSc and PhD supervision in areas related to corporate governance, cash holdings, earnings management, media and finance, and agency conflicts.
+He is available to supervise MSc and PhD students in areas related to corporate governance, cash holdings, earnings management, media and finance, agency conflicts, and public sector reform.

 Areas Of Expertise